markjsc/AutoMockHelper/README.md

 The following projects are included:

 - **AutoMockHelper.Core** - This includes the AutoMockContext class and is really the only resource you need in order to implement the Auto Mock Helper.
-- **AutoMockHelper.Samples.Logic** - This includes some sample logic that is used to demonstrate how AutoMockContext can be applied.
+- **AutoMockHelper.Samples.Logic** - This includes an example of an Order Processing class that is used to demonstrate how AutoMockContext can be applied.
-- **AutoMockHelper.Samples.MSTest** - This includes sample unit tests using the MSTest framework.
+- **AutoMockHelper.Samples.MSTest** - This includes sample unit tests that exercise the OrderProcessing class using the MSTest framework.
-- **AutoMockHelper.Samples.NUnit** - This includes sample unit tests using the NUnit framework.
+- **AutoMockHelper.Samples.NUnit** - This includes sample unit tests that exercise the OrderProcessing class using the NUnit framework.
-- **AutoMockHelper.Samples.xUnit** - This includes sample unit tests using the xUnit framework.
+- **AutoMockHelper.Samples.xUnit** - This includes sample unit tests that exercise the OrderProcessing class using the xUnit framework.

 ## Notes